atunjeafolabi/estate-intel-book-api/README.md

 ### Future Works
 - Validation still needs to be added when creating or updating a  book.
 - More refactoring can still be done on the codebase
+- Seeders can be added for easily loading sample data into the database

 ### Issues
 - Kindly let me know if any issues are encountered.